-Germany is one of the most sought after places to pursue a master degree.
-Irrespective of the subject, pursuing a master’s degree in Germany is worthwhile as Germany requires skilled workers and professionals, and that’s why they offer free education to international students.
+Germany is one of the most sought-after places to pursue a master’s degree.
+Irrespective of the subject, studying for a master’s in Germany is worthwhile as Germany requires skilled workers and professionals, and that’s why they offer free education to international students.

 Even if you wish to pursue your higher education further, like a PhD, you don’t need to pay any tuition fees; instead, you would be working and getting paid every month while on the programme.

-German policies and immigration support international students and professionals provided their intention is genuine and sincere to what they do.
+German policies and immigration support international students and professionals provided their intention is genuine and sincere in what they do.

 The immigration policy is clear:

-- Apply for your permanent residence permit if you like to stay in Germany and Europe in the future.
+- If you would like to stay in Germany and Europe in the future, please apply for your permanent residence permit.

-Free education means no tuition fees charged.
-But students in German universities pay student union member fees every semester.
+Students in German universities pay student union member fees every semester, called semester contributions.

 The said semester contribution varies from EUR 150 to 300, depending on the universities and locations.